shashankg7/shashankg7.github.io/index.md

 Some updates:

-* [November 2017] Got two papers accepted at NIPS 2017 Workshop
+* [November 2017] Got two papers accepted at NIPS 2017 Workshop.
 * [November 2017] I'll be giving a talk on "Machine Learning & Information Retrieval Techniques for Adverse Drug Reaction Mention Extraction from Social Media" at Duke-NUS Medical School, Singapore.
 * [September 2017] Two papers on Content Based News Recommendation System accepted at ICDM workshop on Semantic Recommendation Systems (SeRECSys)
 * [August 2017] Paper on 'Semi-Supervised Recurrent Neural Network for Adverse Drug Reaction Mention Extraction' got accepted at ACM 11th International Workshop on Data and Text Mining in Biomedical informatics at CIKM 2017